denishotii/TechFest/README.md

 ## Requirements
 - We recommend using Laragon
-- SIA won’t run with PHP versions that are lower than 8.0
+- Map Vibes won’t run with PHP versions that are lower than 8.0
-- SIA uses MySql as database, version of MySql should be higher than 5.7
+- Map Vibes uses MySql as database, version of MySql should be higher than 5.7
-- SIA uses TAILWIND CSS framework, for UI
+- Map Vibes uses TAILWIND CSS framework, for UI